localdevices/pyorc/README.md

 guarantee an easy interoperability with other tools and methods, and allow for lazy computing.

 We are seeking funding for the following frequently requested functionalities:
-* Exports to simple text formats and GIS-compatible layers
 * Exports to augmented reality videos
-* Implementation of additional processing algorithms (STIV and LSPTV)
+* Implementation of additional processing algorithms (STIV)
 * Improved nighttime / poor weather conditions processing through learning approaches

 If you wish to fund this or other work on features, please contact us at info@rainbowsensing.com.